Skip to content

 For a step-by-step tutorial on converting a distribution list to a shared inbox, check out this post.

-While shared inboxes are helpful, they are missing key features that you need to work collaboratively and efficiently with your team.
-And that’s where Emailgistics comes in.
+While shared inboxes are helpful, they are missing key features that allow for collaborative and efficient teamwork.
+That’s where Emailgistics comes in!

-A major problem with shared mailboxes is too many users (too many hands in the cookie jar).
-With Emailgistics, you avoid this problem as our intelligent software automatically routes emails to the right team members every time.
-Meaning no more emails falling through the cracks and happier customers.
+A major problem with shared mailboxes is inbox clutter and missed messages.
+With Emailgistics, you avoid this problem as our intelligent software automatically routes emails to the right team members every time, meaning no more emails falling through the cracks and happier customers.

 Want to track an employee’s performance and your SLAs?
 With real-time customizable dashboards monitoring metrics important to your team, you can easily do so, empowering you to make informed decisions to keep on top of SLAs.
-Emailgistics allows you to set limits for your team members and ensure everyone has an appropriate workload by setting the maximum number of messages assigned to each user’s inbox.
+Emailgistics ensures that all team members have an appropriate workload by setting the maximum number of messages assigned to each user’s inbox.

-Emailgistics helps you achieve your goals in the four areas that matter the most: customer satisfaction, collaboration, productivity, and metrics & insights.
+Emailgistics helps you achieve your goals in the four areas that matter the most: customer satisfaction, collaboration, productivity, and analytics & reporting.